 - 10. (1) An investment register should be kept of all investments made.
 The following facts must be recorded:

 - (a) name of institution;

 - (b) capital invested;

 - (c) date invested;

 - (d) interest rate;

-- (e) maturation date;

-- (f) interest received;

-- (g) capital repaid; and

-- (h) balance invested.

-- (2) The investment register and accounting records must be reconciled on a monthly basis. - (3) The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
-It must then be established as what to do with the funds, bearing in mind the cash flow requirements. - (4) Interest, correctly calculated, must be received timeously, together with any distributable capital. - (5) The municipal manager must check that the interest is calculated correctly. - (6) The Chief Financial Officer shall ensure that all investment documents and certificates are properly secured.
+- (e) maturation date; - (f) interest received; - (g) capital repaid; - (h) balance invested; - (i) Opening balance at the beginning of the period; and - (j) Closing balance at the end of the period. - (2) The investment register and accounting records must be reconciled on a monthly basis. - (3) The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
+It must then be established as what to do with the funds, bearing in mind the cash flow requirements. - (4) Interest, correctly calculated, must be received timeously, together with any distributable capital. - (5) The Head of Expenditure must check that the interest is calculated correctly. - (6) The Chief Financial Officer shall ensure that all investment documents and certificates are properly secured.
 The following documents must be safeguarded- - (a) fixed deposit letter or investment certificate; - (b) receipt for capital invested; - (c) copy of electronic transfer or cheque requisition; - (d) excel schedule of comparative investment figures; - (e) commission certificate indicating no commission was paid on the investment; and - (f) interest rate quotations.